Recently, I felt an odd longing for seasons.

 This past December I went back to Toronto when winter was in full force.
 My phone told me it was -30°C. The downtown core was like a wind tunnel, blasting my face with high-speed frigid air.
 Why does anyone put up with this?
 I thought.
 But here I am, five months later, sitting in the California sun, longing for some crappier weather.

 It’s not the Canadian winters that I miss so much as the way seasons naturally divide the year.

 Living in a season-less city makes time move at a scary pace, like how as a kid, summer vacation would end before you know it.
 Between work, travel, and a few personal projects, weeks pass by in an instant.
 I’ve been here for two years, but it’s only felt like a couple months.

-Calendars have a long history.
-From agricultural days it was important to know when in the year to plough, to seed, to harvest and when to let fields lie fallow.
+Few tools have been as important to humanity as calendars.
+Shortly after writing systems developed, calendars were found.
+It makes sense: in agricultural days it was important to know when in the year to plough, to seed, to harvest and when to let fields lie fallow.

 Every culture developed their own local calendars to track the time, often sharing the definition of day (an easy one), but varying from one region to the next in concepts like weeks, months, and years.

 As societies urbanized, these measurements were standardized.
 Over time weeks and months were defined and consolidated into either a moon-phase-based lunisolar calendar, or a sun-path based solar calendar (the latter being the origin for the Gregorian calendar we use today).
 Standardizing weeks and months was important: by having a shared language for time, you can now talk with the town over about if winter is coming early this year, or when the next holy day is, or even just speak meaningfully about the future.